 The Manager's Corporate Governance Guidelines set out its expectations of the management of investee companies in terms of good corporate governance.
-This includes the affirmation of responsibility for reviewing internal business ethics policies and ensuring that there is an effective mechanism for the internal reporting of wrongdoing, whether within the investee company itself, or involving other parties, such as suppliers, customers, contractors or business partners.

-The Manager is also a signatory to the United Nations Principles for Responsible Investment ('UNPRI') under which signatories contribute to the development of a more sustainable global financial system.
-As a signatory, the Manager aims to incorporate ESG factors into its investment processes.
+This includes the affirmation of responsibility for reviewing internal ethics policies and maintaining a code of conduct reflecting corporate values and promotion of ethical business practices.
+Codes of conduct should address business-critical compliance issues including anti-corruption practices.
+The Manager is a founding signatory to the United Nations Principles for Responsible Investment ('UNPRI') under which signatories contribute to the development of a more sustainable global financial system.
+As a signatory, the Manager aims to incorporate the consideration of financially material ESG factors into its investment processes.